-A Section 125 plan allows employees to convert their taxable benefits, such as their salary, into nontaxable benefits.
-Employees enrolled in Section 125 plans have their employer reserve part of their pretax cash earnings that they can then use to cover the costs of qualified benefits.
-A common example of a Section 125 plan is a flexible spending account (FSA), in which employees set aside pretax dollars from their paycheck to be used for qualifying medical expenses.
-The benefit of setting this money aside is that employees can save up to 30% on local, state and federal taxes.
+A Section 125 plan allows employees to convert their taxable benefits, such as their salaries, into nontaxable benefits.
+Employees enrolled in Section 125 plans can reserve part of their pretax cash earnings to cover the costs of qualified benefits.
+A common example of a Section 125 plan is a flexible spending account (FSA), in which employees set aside pretax dollars from their paychecks to be used for qualifying medical expenses.
+The benefit of setting this money aside is that employees can save up to 30 percent on local, state and federal taxes.

-As with most benefits, there is no obligation to participate in a Section 125 plan.
-Some employees may choose to decline the option in favor of standard cash wages.
-However, for many employees, setting aside money before taxes are taken out is a preferable option.
+As with most employee benefit plans, there is no obligation to participate in a Section 125 plan.
+Some employees may forego Section 125 plans in favor of standard cash wages.
+However, for many employees, setting aside money before taxes are taken out is preferable.

 In a Section 125 plan, an employer sets aside a portion of an employee’s pretax wages to cover the costs of the plan’s qualified benefits.
-As such, the employee never receives this money as part of their standard wages, so federal income tax is not taken on these earnings.
-Employers benefit from setting aside wages for Section 125 use as well, since employer Federal Insurance Contributions Act (FICA) and Federal Unemployment Tax Act (FUTA) taxes are not taken on these funds.
+The employee never receives this money as part of their standard wages, so federal income tax is not taken on these earnings.
+Employers also benefit from setting aside wages for Section 125 use, since employer payroll taxes collected through Federal Insurance Contributions Act (FICA) and Federal Unemployment Tax Act (FUTA) are not taken on these funds.

 All types of employers can open a Section 125 plan, including C corporations, S corporations, partnerships, limited liability companies and sole proprietors.
 Government entities can also offer these types of benefits to employees.

 You should also know who on your team qualifies for cafeteria plan coverage.
-Typically, all employees who spent at least 1,000 hours working for your company in the previous calendar year qualify for your current plan year.
+Typically, all employees who worked at least 1,000 hours for your company in the previous calendar year qualify for your current plan year.
+This difference may influence your decision to hire full-time or part-time employees.
 That said, you can exclude two employee groups from your coverage: employees under 21 and those who have worked for your company for less than a year.

 Adoption assistance benefits, HSAs and DCAPs are traditionally offered as FSAs that reimburse employees for their qualified benefit expenses.
 FSAs typically include annual maximums and stipulate that funds don’t carry over from one plan year to the next.